What is Lean Project Management?

 - Muri - overuse of machines or employees.

-Through the application of Lean management practices, all kinds of waste can be reduced and the process stands a chance of becoming more efficient, more predictable, value-oriented, profitable, and sustainable.
+The application of Lean management practices reduces all kinds of waste, letting the process stand a chance of becoming more efficient, more predictable, value-oriented, profitable, and sustainable.

 Traditional vs. Lean project management process

-Lean principles have been applied to project management for quite some time, following the publication of “Lean Software Development: An Agile Toolkit” by Mary and Tom Poppendieck in 2003.
+Lean principles have been applied to project management since the publication of “Lean Software Development: An Agile Toolkit” by Mary and Tom Poppendieck in 2003.

-Although Lean PM is nowhere near as established as Lean manufacturing, comparing the 2 below process cycles will let you quickly appreciate the difference between a traditional, or waterfall, models of project management lifecycle, and their accepted Lean counterpart.
+Although Lean PM is nowhere near as established as Lean manufacturing, comparing the two below process cycles will let you quickly appreciate the difference between a traditional or a waterfall model of project management lifecycle and its accepted Lean counterpart.

 Lean project management follows Deming’s cycle of change and bases on an iterative kind of process.
-In traditional project management, the product is delivered at the end, and many activities are going on all at once.
-Lean project management seeks to deliver value to customers quickly and continuously, thanks to pulling the deliverables and matching their processing to the current WIP limit.
+In traditional project management, many activities are going on at once, with the product delivered at the very end.
+Lean project management seeks to bring value to customers quickly and continuously, thanks to pulling the deliverables and matching their processing to the current WIP limit.

 How does Lean project management work?

 Lean process thinking centers on the needs of the customer.
-It is the customer who identifies value in your process, basing on which you map the process value stream and establish the pull-based flow.
-Throughout the project lifecycle, improvement opportunities are noted and acted upon, to ensure constant process growth and optimization.
+It is the customer who identifies value in your process.
+Basing on that, you map the process value stream and establish the pull-based flow.
+Throughout the project lifecycle, improvement opportunities are noted and acted upon to ensure constant process growth and optimization.

 Step 1: Focus on value - as defined by your customer

-Along with Lean objectives, you want the project to deliver value, but a value can only be defined by the customer.
+Along with Lean objectives, you want the project to deliver value.
+But, value can only be defined by the customer.
 Who is the customer?
-Is it the c-suite, the project sponsor, or the end-user of the product for which the project will be developed?
+Is it the c-suite, the project sponsor, or the end-user of the product for which the project is developed?
 Arguably, it can be either:

 - The c-suite executive or shareholders, who want the product delivered in a way that is sustainable, controlled, and profitable, or